NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 ShardedBase
 -----------
-Base class for expressing any kind of sharding.
+ShardedBase is the base class for expressing any kind of sharding.
-Each sharded entity must be uniquely identified by its `key`, carry some `data` to be saved or loaded and define `replica_id` which helps identify data redundancy.
+Each sharded entity must be uniquely identified by its `key`, carry some `data` to be saved or loaded, and define `replica_id` which helps identify data redundancy.

 Note that the `key` doesn't have to (and usually doesn't) correspond to the key in the state dict.
 The key in the state dict is ephemeral, while the `ShardedTensor.key` is used to identify the tensor in the checkpoint.